k78ma/quartz/content/4B/AMATH 449/Restricted Boltzmann Machines.md

  & = -vWh^{T}-vb^{T} - hc^{T}
 \end{align}
 $$
+- $b$ is a bias for the visible units, $c$ is a bias for the hidden units
 - $-vWh^{T}$ is a discount for when nodes $i$ and $j$ are both on
 - $-bv^{T}-ch^{T}$ is the energy incurred by turning a node on.